-One home on the market at present – that of advertising guru Anthony Podesta – has been loosely valued by local agents at about $8 million, which would set a new record for the suburb.
+One dwelling presently for sale – that of advertising guru Anthony Podesta – has been loosely valued at c$8m which would set a suburban record.

-Other Melbourne identities to call Monomeath Avenue home include former opposition leader Andrew Peacock, former NAB managing director Frank Cicutto and the parents of pop princesses Kylie and Dannii Minogue.
+Other identities to call Monomeath Avenue home include former opposition leader Andrew Peacock and ex-NAB managing director Frank Cicutto.

-It was reported in 2002, the Minogue girls forked out $2.43 million to buy their parents an unrenovated home in the street.
+It was reported in 2002, Kylie Minogue spent $2.43m to buy her parents an unrenovated home in the street.

 2. Alfred Crescent, North Fitzroy

-Every Alfred Crescent resident shares the magnificent Edinburgh Gardens as a front yard.
+Every Alfred Crescent resident shares Edinburgh Gardens as a front yard.

-The wide, semi-circle street in North Fitzroy accommodates some of the suburb’s oldest and most imposing Victorian and Edwardian homes, dotted between restored terraces, and almost all built around the turn of the century.
+The semi-circle road in North Fitzroy accommodates some of the suburb’s oldest and most imposing Victorian and Edwardian, dotted between restored terraces.

-Because of Edinburgh Gardens – which at 24 hectares is one of the biggest parks in the established inner-city residential area – land values in Alfred Crescent are amongst the highest of any inner-city street, according to Chambers Real Estate managing director Mario Costanzo.
+Because of Edinburgh Gardens – which at 24 hectares is one of munipality’s biggest parks – Alfred Cr land values are amongst the highest of any in inner-city road, Chambers Real Estate managing director Mario Costanzo said.

-“Values in Alfred Crescent are between 10 and 20 per cent higher than the next most expensive streets in North Fitzroy, which include Falconer, Rowe and McKean,” said Mr Costanzo.
-“Values are also affected by the fact there is also very little turnover in the street.”
+“Values…are between 10 and 20pc higher than the next most expensive streets in North Fitzroy, which include Falconer, Rowe and McKean,” he added.

-“People who buy into the street don’t usually sell unless there are unforeseen circumstances.”
+“People who buy don’t usually sell unless there are unforeseen circumstances.

-He said land values in Alfred Crescent now average about $4,000 per square metre and that an entry level two-level apartment, of which there are only a handful, would sell for about $400,000.
+He said land values in now average about $4,000 per sqm.
+Entry level two-bedroom apartments, of which there are only a handful, would trade for c$400,000.

-Mr Costanzo says several of the larger homes along Alfred Crescent would fetch more than $3 million if they came onto the market today.
+Mr Costanzo said several larger homes along Alfred Cr would achieve more than $3m if they were listed today.

 3. St Vincent Place, Albert Park

-Like the streets surrounding Edinburgh Gardens in North Fitzroy, the St Vincent Gardens precinct in Albert Park is also believed to have been designed by prominent 1850s surveyor and topographer Clement Hodgkinson.
+Like the roads surrounding Edinburgh Gardens, Albert Park’s St Vincent Gardens precinct is also believed to have been designed by prominent 1850s surveyor and topographer Clement Hodgkinson.

-The rectangle shaped street wrapping St Vincent Garden is given two names – St Vincent Place North and St Vincent Place South, divided by name only at the intersection of St Vincent Street.
-Homes in St Vincent Place command higher prices than homes in other parts of the suburb which may be closer to the beach, or Albert Park Lake nearby.
+The rectangle shaped street wrapping the park is given two names – St Vincent Place North and St Vincent Place South, divided by St Vincent Street.

-Homes around St Vincent Place are a mix of single and double storey terraces, and large detached houses.
-Heritage Victoria has protected the entire land, gardens, buildings and works in St Vincent Place North and South, describing the pocket as one of the best examples of “premier square” developments in Victoria.
+Heritage Victoria has protected the entire land, gardens, buildings and works, describing the pocket as one of the state’s best examples of “premier square” developments.

-Premier Square is a design style used in many parts of London.
-Outside of Albert Park, local examples include Lincoln, Argyle, Macarthur and Murchison Square gardens in Carlton, but these are all much smaller.
+Premier square is a design style used in many parts of London – outside of Albert Park, local examples include Lincoln, Argyle, Macarthur and Murchison Square gardens in Carlton.

-Hocking Stuart Albert Park director Michael Coen says interest for homes in St Vincent Place has always been strong, with buyers lining up no matter how black a time in the economy.
+Hocking Stuart Albert Park director Michael Coen said interest for homes in St Vincent Pl has always been strong with buyers lining up no matter how bleak the economic backdrop.